anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 At this step you will be asked two times to authenticate the access to your drive, at each step a token will be generated:
 - Click on the link to log into your google account.
 - Allow access to your drive.
-- Copy the token (The token looks like this - 4/PABmEY7BRPd3jPR9BI9I4R99gc9QITTYFUVDU76VR) Press Enter
+- Copy the token (The token looks like this - 4/PABmEY7BRPd3jPR9BI9I4R99gc9QITTYFUVDU76VR)
 - Switch to the notebook to paste the token in the 'Enter verification code' bar.
 - Press 'Enter'